josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/👑_elizabeth_i_and_catherine_the_great.md

 ---

-## 🧠 X. Female Sovereigns Reveal The Emotional Structure Of Empire
+## 🧠 Female Sovereigns Reveal The Emotional Structure Of Empire

 Elizabeth I and Catherine the Great matter because they expose:
 > sovereignty is never merely administrative.